Las Vegas Relocation Attorneys

 If you are seeking to move or defending against a move, Law Practice, Ltd. understands the emotional toll that this will take on you and your family.
 We will develop a customized strategy to address each issue relating to the move and aggressively fight to achieve a successful outcome for you and your children.

-The Parental Relocation Process
+The Parental Relocation Process in Nevada

 To lawfully relocate, you must obtain consent from the other parent or file a motion with the court.
 The motion will be to request primary, physical custody of the child as well as an order to be able to relocate.
 The court will weigh the facts for and against the move and then make a decision based on what is in the best interests of the child.